TeamFlojo/floimg-studio/vault/_meta/Code-Conventions.md

 # Code Conventions

-Standards for code in imgflo-studio.
+Standards for code in floimg-studio.

 ## TypeScript